avoidwork/rozu-queue/README.md

 Returns a Promise of the data to be processed.

 ### drain(fn)
-Drains the queue and executes an Function against the items as they leave.
+Drains the queue and executes an optional Function against the items if provided.

 ## License
 Copyright (c) 2015 Jason Mulligan